Muhammad-Mohsen/vsc-minimalist-git/README.md

 - Added `Reveal File In Explorer` context menu command in Changes List.
 - Added `File History` context menu command in Changes List.
 - The empty file in the diff view is now readonly!

+## 0.11.1
+- Improved the commit behavior to commit staged files if no changed files were selected
+- Fixed a bug related to `diff`, `open-file` and `reveal-in-explorer` functions when the repo is in a parent directory of the workspace directory
+- Fixed a bug where the commit message was cleared when no files were selected or the commit command fails